Bad Company (1972 film): Plot

 A group of soldiers pulls up to a modest white house and goes inside.
 Moments later, they exit, dragging a boy in a dress who is frantically resisting them.
 The soldiers throw the boy in a wagon with other boys, one of whom is also dressed as a woman to avoid conscription.
-At the Dixon home, the soldiers search for Drew (Barry Brown) despite his mother's protest.
+At the Dixon home, the soldiers search for Drew despite his mother's protest.
 She explains that she has already lost one son to the war.
 When the soldiers leave, Drew emerges from his hiding place.
-His parents give him $100 and urge him to go West, giving him their picture and his brother's watch as mementos.
+Mrs. Dixon and her husband Joe give Drew $100 and urge him to go West, giving him their picture and his brother's watch as mementos.

-In St. Joseph, Missouri, Drew is approached by Jake Rumsey (Jeff Bridges) who pistol-whips him and takes some of his money in an alley.
+In St. Joseph, Missouri, Drew is approached by Jake Rumsey who pistol-whips him and takes some of his money in an alley.
 Jake runs a gang of petty thieves who steal purses and rob children of their pocket change.
-While Drew is recovering at a minister's house, Jake arrives to return the purse that one of his gang stole from the minister's wife, hoping to collect a reward.
+While Drew is recovering at a minister Reverend Clum's house, Jake arrives to return the purse that one of his gang stole from the minister's wife Mrs. Clum, hoping to collect a reward.
 Once inside, he purloins various household items until Drew sees him and attacks, demanding his money back.
-After a long struggle, Jake finally bests Drew and convinces him that he has no choice but to join his gang, as the Army will catch him if he tries to board a wagon train as is his plan.
+After a long struggle, Jake finally bests Drew and convinces him that he has no choice but to join his gang.

-Jake introduces Drew to his gang of thieves: the brothers Jim Bob (Damon Cofer) and Loney Logan (John Savage), Arthur Simms (Jerry Houser), and the ten-year-old Boog Bookin (Joshua Hill Lewis).
+Jake introduces Drew to his gang of thieves: the brothers Jim Bob and Loney Logan, Arthur Simms, and the ten-year-old Boog Bookin.
 Loney demands that Drew demonstrate his worth by committing a robbery and bringing in some money.
 Drew agrees and claims to have robbed a hardware store, when in fact he simply took $12 from his boot where he is hiding his parents' money.

 The gang heads West, hoping to improve their fortunes.
 At night, Drew reads to everyone from Jane Eyre.
 When they spy a rabbit, all six of them shoot at it, barely managing to kill it.
 Jake orders Boog to clean the rabbit, but Boog declines.
 Jake is stunned to realize that no one in the gang knows how to clean the rabbit.
 He demonstrates how to do it, but his barely contained disgust reveals that he is skinning his first rabbit.
-The next day, a settler and his wife are returning from the West, where they went bust.
-The settler offers his wife to all six boys for $10.
+The next day, a settler and his wife Min are returning from the West, where they went bust.
+The settler offers Min to all six boys for $10.
 Drew declines, citing his morals.